Margaret Brown: Passenger on the Titanic

 The Titanic sank early on April 15, 1912, at around 2:20 a.m., after striking an iceberg at around 11:40 p.m. the previous night.
-“Molly” Brown helped other people board the lifeboats but was finally persuaded to abandon ship in lifeboat no. 6.
-More than 1,500 aboard the "unsinkable ship" perished; there were a total of 2,224 people on the ship.
-Brown was later called "The Unsinkable Molly Brown" by authors because she helped in the ship's evacuation, taking an oar herself in her lifeboat and urging the lifeboat crew to go back and save more passengers.
+Brown helped other people board the lifeboats but was finally persuaded to abandon ship in lifeboat No. 6.
+More than 1,500 aboard RMS Titanic perished; there were a total of 2,224 people on the ship.
+After her death in 1932, Brown was called "Molly Brown" and "The Unsinkable Mrs. Brown" by authors because she helped in the ship's evacuation, taking an oar herself in her lifeboat and urging the lifeboat crew to go back and save more passengers.
 Her urgings were met with opposition from Quartermaster Robert Hichens, the crewman in charge of lifeboat 6.
 Hichens was fearful that if they were to go back, the lifeboat would either be pulled down due to suction, or those in the water would swamp the boat in an effort to get in.
 After several attempts to urge Hichens to turn back, Brown threatened to throw him overboard.

 Upon being rescued by the ship RMS Carpathia, Brown proceeded to organize a committee with other first-class survivors.
 The committee worked to secure basic necessities for the second- and third-class survivors, and even provided informal counseling.